dyllandry/logseq/pages/game math in opengl.md

 	- Camera
 		-
 		  2. Camera direction
 			- I'm unsure about this line `glm::normalize(cameraPos - cameraTarget)`.
-This gives a
+We want a direction from the camera to the target it's looking at, but this computation gives a direction from the